 Expert advice on how to install hardwood floors from start to finish, including tools and materials, preparation, layout, cutting, and fastening

-As discussed in the Wood Flooring Buying Guide, there are two main types of hardwood flooring: solid and engineered, which differ significantly.
+As discussed in the Wood Flooring Buying Guide, the two main types of hardwood flooring—solid and engineered—differ significantly.

 HomeTips Pro Tip: Floor sanding is incredibly dusty work, and a drum sander can leave visible marks and ridges on the floor.
 If you are not experienced at this job, strongly consider installing a prefinished engineered-wood floor.

 Bathrooms and kitchens are another story.
 Though moisture is present in both areas, you can protect the surface of a solid-wood floor with a sturdy, protective finish.

 For more comparisons, see Solid or Engineered Wood Flooring.

 Before you get too far into this project, check out this excellent video on installing a pre-finished 3/4-inch solid wood floor.
 This is a very thorough look at the process of replacing a carpeted floor with a nail-down wood floor, from start to finish.
 Hats off to April Wilkerson, who installed the floor and made the video!